nicholas-maltbie/NetworkStateMachineUnity/README.md

 ---

-_**NOTE**_ This project has been depreicated and replaced with [StateMachineUnity.netcode](https://github.com/nicholas-maltbie/StateMachineUnity/tree/main/Packages/com.nickmaltbie.statemachineunity.netcode).
+_**NOTE**_ This project has been deprecated and replaced with [StateMachineUnity.netcode](https://github.com/nicholas-maltbie/StateMachineUnity/tree/main/Packages/com.nickmaltbie.statemachineunity.netcode).
 It's the same code and package just incorporated into one repo so it's easier to manage.

 This project will no longer be updated as of Feb, 26th, 2023.